awsdocs/aws-codedeploy-user-guide/doc_source/deployment-configurations.md

 When you deploy to an EC2/On\-Premises compute platform, the deployment configuration specifies, through the use of a minimum healthy hosts value, the number or percentage of instances that must remain available at any time during a deployment\.

 You can use one of the three predefined deployment configurations provided by AWS or create a custom deployment configuration\.
+For more information about creating custom deployment configurations, see [Create a deployment configuration with CodeDeploy](deployment-configurations-create.md)\.
 If you don't specify a deployment configuration, CodeDeploy uses the CodeDeployDefault\.OneAtATime deployment configuration\.

 For more information about how CodeDeploy monitors and evaluates instance health during a deployment, see [CodeDeploy instance health](instances-health.md)\.
 To view a list of deployment configurations already registered to your AWS account, see [View deployment configuration details with CodeDeploy](deployment-configurations-view-details.md)\.